 - Capacity building – led by experts of Wageningen University & Research we assist with the development a vegetable farmer knowledge network.
 By the end of the project in 2019 we want to have reached out to 250.000 – 500.000 vegetable farmers.
 The aim is to provide vegetable growers with practical knowledge and the skills needed for sustainable and profitable vegetable production.

 The Dutch company Kramer develops sowing, planting, and harvesting machines for both mechanical and manual usage.
-Kramer's ProSeeder had been introduced in Myanmar in 2017, during the first onion pilot of Bejo, and appeared a great success.
-The ProSeeder is a manual...read more
+Kramer's ProSeeder had been introduced in Myanmar during the carrot and onion pilots of Bejo in 2017-2018, and appeared a great success.
+The ProSeeder is...read more

 East West Seeds (EWS), one of the VegImpact project partners, reported on its tomato and onion pilots for the year 2017-2018.
 EWS' first year tomato pilot consisted of the testing of two hybrid tomato cultivars combined with improved farming practices.The onion pilot...read more